blinklet/learning/data-science/sqlalchemy-minimum.md

 engine = create_engine(url)
 ```

 You are now ready to get information from the database connection.
-You will use the *engine* object everywhere in your program you need to specify the connection.
+You will use the *engine* object in your program when you need to specify the connection.

-# Build an SQLAlchemy model from an existing database
+# Build an SQLAlchemy model

 The SQLAlchemy ORM defines database tables as classes.
-The process of automatically building new classes based on an existing database schema is called [reflection](https://betterprogramming.pub/reflecting-postgresql-databases-using-python-and-sqlalchemy-48b50870d40f).
-If you start with a properly designed database, you can map classes and relationships using the [SQLAlchemy Automap extension](https://docs.sqlalchemy.org/en/20/orm/extensions/automap.html).
+The process of automatically building new classes based on an existing database's schema is called [reflection](https://betterprogramming.pub/reflecting-postgresql-databases-using-python-and-sqlalchemy-48b50870d40f).
+If you start with a properly designed database, you can automatically map classes and relationships with the [SQLAlchemy Automap extension](https://docs.sqlalchemy.org/en/20/orm/extensions/automap.html).
 Database reflection is useful when writing simple, single-use scripts like the ones in this document.

-> **NOTE:** Instead of using reflection, it is better to use [Declarative Mapping](https://docs.sqlalchemy.org/en/20/orm/declarative_mapping.html) to manually build SQLAlchemy ORM classes. the code describing these classes enables program maintainers to see the database information expressed in Python code.
+> **NOTE:** Instead of using reflection, The SQLAlchemy documentation recommends you use [Declarative Mapping](https://docs.sqlalchemy.org/en/20/orm/declarative_mapping.html) to manually build SQLAlchemy ORM classes as Python classes.
+The code you write that describes these classes enables other program maintainers to see the database information expressed in Python code.
 It also makes a program more robust, because you will be better able to predict the impact that changes in the database schema will have on your program.
+When working with an existing database you may us the *[sqlacodegen](https://github.com/agronholm/sqlacodegen)* tool to read the structure of an existing database and generate Python code describing SQLAlchemy declarative mapping classes.
 We leave Declarative Mapping for your future consideration.

 ## Automap the ORM